We will not be having a summer session but we will be offering camps, workshops, and intensives! Sign up before April 1st to get 19% off Summer 2019!

 We send most dancers to Capezio at 5114 Balcones Woods Drive in Austin.
 Their phone number is 512.502.1150.
 They are the closest full dance store to our studio.
 We also send young dancers to Kid to Kid located at off 183 by Lakeline Mall.

 We require all dancers to be at least 12 years old before going on pointe and be approved by our ballet director.
-If your dancer is younger than 12 but has previous dance experience, we would ask that they get cleared by our ballet instructor and by the doctor that we use to make sure a dancer's foot is fully developed before going on pointe, Medicine in Motion.
+If your dancer is younger than 12 but has previous dance experience, we ask that they get cleared by our ballet instructor and by a doctor to make sure the dancer's foot is fully developed before going on pointe.

 Here at EDC, we have 4 different competitive companies.
 EMERGE is a competitive company for dancers ages 6-8 under the direction of Melissa Best.
-EVOLVE is a pre-professional company directed by Brianna Underwood and Melissa Best for ages 8-18. eStreet Hip Hop Company is for dancers ages 8-18 under the direction of Justin Streeter.
-EMPOWER Performance Company is a performance based company under the direction of Marissa Forbes for ages 8-18.
+EVOLVE is a pre-professional company directed by Brianna Underwood and Melissa Best for ages 8-18. eStreet Hip Hop Company is for dancers ages 8-18 under the direction of Angie Barba.
+EMPOWER Performance Company is a performance based company under the direction of Kendel Jones for ages 8-18.

 Information packets are available each Spring before auditions happen in the Summers.
 All companies have different requirements.
 We have something that fits everyone's needs here at EDC!
 Contact us to get detailed information on which company might be best for you!